saibotsivad/smartstrap/README.md

 The included template is the Twitter Bootstrap, because it's well written and conforms to specs pretty well.

-There's a [demo][demo], which was installed the following way:
+You can install it like this:

-1. On my server: `git clone https://github.com/saibotsivad/smartstrap.git ~/smartstrap.tobiaslabs.com`
+1. On my server: `git clone https://github.com/saibotsivad/smartstrap.git ~/public/www/mysite.com`
 2. ...
 3. Profit?